twitchax/Sheller/README.md

 [![Build Status](https://travis-ci.org/twitchax/Sheller.svg?branch=master)](https://travis-ci.org/twitchax/Sheller)

-A .NET library that makes shelling out commands super easy.
+A .NET library that makes shelling out commands super easy and fluent.
 Think of it as a way to build human-readable shell scripts with the power of a full programming language.

 ## Information